Space tech, telecom to push digital services to remote areas, aid inclusive development: Vaishnaw | Technology

 - India

-The combination of space technology and telecom will propel the reach of digital services to remote locations across the country and help in inclusive development, Minister for Communications and IT Ashwini Vaishnaw said on Monday.
+The combination of space technology and telecom will propel the reach of digital services to remote areas and lead to inclusive development, Minister for Communications and IT Ashwini Vaishnaw said on Monday, underlining the government's commitment to reforms in the sector.

-The combined might of space technologies and telecom would also contribute ''in a big way'' towards inclusive development, the Minister said speaking at an event to mark the launch of the Indian Space Association.

-Space and telecom are organically connected sectors, especially with regard to managing spectrum, he said.
-Terming it a ''complex subject'', the Minister urged the industry leaders to study best global practices on the subject and come up with benchmarks that India can adopt.
+Terming space and telecom as organically connected sectors, especially when it comes to managing spectrum, the Minister said that the subject is a complex one and asked the industry leaders to study global best practices on the subject and come up with benchmarks that India can adopt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)